isomerpages/moe-ast-olive/index.md

   - infopic:
       title: Greetings from iCARE
       description: Feeling upset and need a listening ear?
-Entertaining negative thoughts that you are all alone to face life's challenges? iCARE officers wish to connect...
+Entertaining negative thoughts that you are all alone to face life's challenges?
+Connect with our iCARE officers today.
       button: Click to read more!
       url: /olive/spotlight/greetings-from-icare/
       image: /images/icare.jpeg